 Anyway, I started singing “Ocean Eyes,” accompanying myself on guitar.
 Eilish recorded the song when she was 14.
 It went viral, launching her career.
 I was fascinated and I’ve been following ‘”Eilish.”

-Looking back, I’d say I was captivated by the simplicity of suffering, not to mention millennial lifestyles.
+Looking back, I’d say I was captivated by the simplicity of suffering, not to mention the lifestyles of Gen Z.

 There is release in simplicity.
 The chorus interests me.

 “No fair, you really know how to make me cry, when you give me those ocean eyes.
 I’m scared.
 I’ve never fallen from quite this high, looking into your ocean eyes.”

 The child’s voice, still gentle on the precipice.
 “No fair!” – your abiding presence reveals me.
 “I’m scared” – there is no point of reference in the limitlessness of your gaze, which brings me to myself.

 All this before the bodily and emotional armoring that is, for most people, adulthood.
 The confused and abused notions “purity and innocence” are not lurking behind my musings.
 I mean openness, which is always tender, but which even becomes fierce when maintained by true grown ups.
 (Where are they?)

 Here, for me, “Eilish’s” tears are, so to speak, clean.
 Despite “burning cities and napalm skies” her eyes are open.
 There’s nothing dramatic about this.
 Suffering is simple.

 The bratty ego that barely surfaces – “no fair” – is dissolved in the ocean.
 Clean, cleansing tears.